webcaetano/jinx/README.md

 Compiled currently on GulpJS it making easily to create news plugins and features.

 ### Features
-- :heavy_check_mark: `CommonJS-style` require() & modules.exports for load modules from NPM like in nodejs, browserify, webpack.
+- ✔ `CommonJS-style` require() & modules.exports for load modules from NPM like in nodejs, browserify, webpack.
+- ✔ Open AS3 to NPM.
-- :heavy_check_mark: IDE Free.
+- ✔ IDE Free.
 Work on your favorite text editor.
-- :heavy_check_mark: browser development, with livercompiler and liverload.
+- ✔ browser development, with livercompiler and liverload.
-- :heavy_check_mark: Ready to Code.
+- ✔ Ready to Code.
 No need to start with [package -> public class -> public funciton].
-- :heavy_check_mark: load or export swc.
+- ✔ load or export swc from NPM.
-- :heavy_check_mark: All of as3 but simpler with more.
+- ✔ All of as3 but simpler with more.
-- :heavy_check_mark: Open source.
+- ✔ Open source.

 Example :